geodynamics/aspect/cookbooks/mid_ocean_ridge/doc/mid_ocean_ridge.md

 -   Changing the speed of melt migration: The velocity of the melt with respect to the solid velocity is determined by the permeability and the melt viscosity (and the pressure gradients in the melt).
-Increasing the permeability (by setting a different &ldquo;Reference permeability&rdquo;
-    in the melt simple model) can lead to higher melt velocities, melt reaching the depth of freezing faster, and hence lower overall porosity values at steady state.
+Increasing the permeability (by setting a different "Reference permeability" in the melt simple model) can lead to higher melt velocities, melt reaching the depth of freezing faster, and hence lower overall porosity values at steady state.